emilyselwood/RaspberryTelescope/README.md

 libgphoto2 and libconfig can be got from you favourte package manager.

-lua can be got from www.lua.org/ftp/ Ive used version 5.2.1 Download and compile.
-You may need to install libncurses and libreadline

-At the top of the make file there is a path to where you downloaded and built lua.
-Defaults to "lua-5.2.1/"
+Lua can be obtained using the setup make target which downloads it from from www.lua.org/ftp/ at the moment version 5.2.1 is downloaded

 This also uses Mongoose and JQuery-UI but the needed files are included here.